aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 Sometimes, we may wish to analyze the behavior of a _particular_ web application, instead of exploring scenarios with a random configuration of servers and clients.
-For example, imagine that we wish to build an email application (like Gmail) that runs inside a browser.
+For example, imagine that we wish to build an email application that runs inside a browser (like Gmail).
 In addition to providing basic email features, our application might display a banner from a third-party advertisement service, which is controlled by a potentially malicious actor.